sevensource/magnolia-thymeleaf-renderer/README.md

 About
 =====
 * [magnolia-thymeleaf-renderer-module](magnolia-thymeleaf-renderer/magnolia-thymeleaf-renderer-module)
-  is Thymeleaf renderer for Magnolia 5.5.x
+  is a Thymeleaf renderer for Magnolia 5.5, 5.6
 * [magnolia-thymeleaf-renderer-blossom-module](magnolia-thymeleaf-renderer/magnolia-thymeleaf-renderer-blossom-module)
   features integration with [Blossom](https://documentation.magnolia-cms.com/display/DOCS/Blossom+module)